ActiveState/homework/elm-package-info-viewer/README.md

 * The app allows the user to select from the three packages above.
 * By default, no package is selected.
 * When one of the packages is selected, the app displays information for just that package.
-* When displaying a package, teh app list the following information...
+* When displaying a package, the app lists the following information:
   * The package name
   * A list of available versions
     * Found in `releases` in the response